Lindsay Lohan. Stephen King. Robin Williams. Robert Downey Jr. Daniel Radcliffe. Carrie Fisher. Michael J. Fox.

 Additional heart complications can occur as well.
 Many of them can lead to sudden death, without prior symptoms.

-Finally, seizures can result from continuing to drink in excess.
+Seizures can also result from continuing to drink in excess.
 Someone who suffers from alcoholism is more prone to epilepsy.
 This is even true if there has never been any history of seizures within the family at all.

 Building up a tolerance: Alcoholics eventually will find that the same amount of drinking doesn't produce the desired results.
 In order to get drunk, more needs to be consumed.
 This is often one of the first signs of addiction.
 Over time, the amount keeps increasing as tolerance levels go up.